New York State Guidelines and Requirements

 Screenings are mandated supplemental evaluations conducted by school nursing personnel.
 The results of the screenings are kept in the student’s cumulative health record.
 Any significant findings are reported to the parent/guardian in writing to facilitate further evaluation, diagnosis, and treatment as needed.
 The areas that are screened are as follows:

-1. Vision – All students in grades K,1,2,3,7, and 10 will be screened for distance acuity.
+1. Vision – All students in grades K,1,2,3,5,7, 9 and 11 will be screened for distance acuity.
 In addition, new entrants will be screened for near vision and color vision.

-2. Hearing – All students in grades K,1,3,5,7, and 10 will have threshold screening to identify any degree of hearing loss that may be interfering with communication and learning.
+2. Hearing – All students in grades K,1,3,5,7,9, and 11 will have threshold screening to identify any degree of hearing loss that may be interfering with communication and learning.
 Students who fail the test will be rescreened one time to rule out any interfering factors.

 3. Scoliosis – Scoliosis screening is done in the schools from grades 5 through grades 9.
 The purpose of scoliosis screening is to identify students with developing spinal deformities early so intervention can be initiated to halt the progression of the disorder.
 Families will be notified prior to screening to allow the students to come to school dressed appropriately for the screening procedure.